-Although it is something he no longer does, Masuda used to do modelling early on in his career.
-Perhaps the best known modeling gig of his was for Stylebook 2012 Spring & Summer feat.
+Although it is something he no longer does, Masuda used to do modeling early on in his career.
+Perhaps the best-known modeling gig of his was for Stylebook 2012 Spring & Summer feat.
 Naoki Yoshida.

 After debuting as a seiyuu he’s been using his modeling skills for each and every photoshoot he’s a part of.

-His looks are a complete opposite of his personality or, at least, rather unexpected.
+His looks are the complete opposite of his personality or, at least, rather unexpected.